 I help you get the best out of your employees by creating environments that boost productivity, performance and innovation.

-I am Lee Chambers MBPsS, and I am an Environmental Psychologist based in Preston, Lancashire.
-I own Essentialise Workplace Wellbeing, a training and consultancy company with a focus on improving productivity through wellbeing advancement.
+Lee Chambers is an award-winning psychologist and entrepreneur based in Preston in the United Kingdom.
+He is the founder of Essentialise Workplace Wellbeing, a training and consultancy company with a focus on improving productivity through inclusion and wellbeing advancement.
 We work across a number of different areas to achieve this, through the embedding of wellbeing strategies into business processes, to assisting with the planning, implementation and measuring of impact.

 We provide Environmental Psychology assessments, giving you valuable insights into how to create spaces that foster creativity, focus and engagement within your workforce.
 Our assessments are bespoke to each employee, taking into account how they interact with their environment, the challenges they face in their position, and the overall aims and objectives of the business.
 Using this personalised approach, we can optimise individual employees in different roles, whether they be office based, multi-site or working remotely.